 On the other hand, if you’ve bought the rice loose from a market, I’d be inclined to rinse it before using it for hygiene reasons.

-Why not pin this post on how to cook rice in the microwave rice to one of your Pinterest boards so you can make it later.
+Why not pin this post on how to cook rice in the microwave rice to one of your Pinterest boards so you can find it easily?
 Just click the image below.

-Recipe – How to cook rice in the microwave
+And of course - it's just as easy to cook rice in the oven

 How to cook rice in the microwave